 \textbf{MMDL}.
 Cao \textit{et al.}~\cite{MMDL2019} combined heterogeneous representation network and decorrelation representation learning in order to design a \textit{Multi-Margin based Decorrelation Learning} (MMDL) framework to extract decorrelated features for both VIS and NIR images.
 First, the heterogeneous representation network was initialized from a VIS face model and fine-tuned on both VIS and NIR face images.
 Second, a decorrelation layer was appended to shared feature layer of the representation network to extract decorrelated features for both VIS and NIR images.

 \textbf{MC-CNN}.
 Deng \textit{et al.}~\cite{MCCNN2019} proposed a \textit{Mutual Component Convolutional Neural Network} (MC-CNN) to extract modality-invariant features.
-The novelty of MC-CNN was the incorporation of a generative module, i.e., the mutual component analys (MCA), into the CNN by replacing fully connected layer with MCA.
-Image pairs of VIS-NIR from same subjects were first input to shared CNN to extract common feature vectors.
+The novelty of MC-CNN was the incorporation of a generative module, i.e., the mutual component analys (MCA), into the CNN by replacing the fully connected layer with MCA.
+VIS-NIR image pairs from the same subjects were first input to a shared CNN to extract common feature vectors.
 Subsequently, these feature vectors were fed into the MCA layer.
-Finally, MCA loss was developed as an additional regularization to the softmax loss.
+Finally, MCA loss was included as an additional regularization to the softmax loss.

 \textbf{MDNDC}.
 Hu \textit{et al.} \cite{hu2019heterogeneous} proposed \textit{Multiple Deep Networks with scatter loss and Diversity Combination} (MDNDC).
-They used three deep networks for feature extraction in order to build the architecture of the Multiple Deep Networks (MDN), where ResNet-v1 is the core network.
-These two other networks are arranged in parallel to complete the MDN.
-Jointly to the MDN, a Scatter loss (SL) \cite{hu2019discriminant} is used as loss function and attempt to maximize distance between the classes and minimize distance within the class to learn the highly discriminative features for CFR task.
-In addition to the MDN, a joint decision strategy namely Diversity Combination (DN) is introduce to auto-adjust weights of all three deep networks MDN and make a joint classification decision among themselves.
+They used three ResNet-v1 networks; one being dedicated to feature extraction, in order to build the architecture of Multiple Deep Networks (MDN), followed by the two other networks in parallel.
+Jointly with the MDN, a Scatter loss (SL) \cite{hu2019discriminant} was used as a loss function, which attempts to maximize distance between the classes and minimize distance within the class to learn highly discriminative features for the CFR task.
+In addition to the MDN, a joint decision strategy named Diversity Combination (DN) was introduced to auto-adjust weights of all three deep networks of the MDN and make a joint classification decision.

 \textbf{RGM}.
 Cho \textit{et al.} \cite{cho2020relational} were interested in Relational Deep Feature Learning for CFR.
-Therefore, to bridge the domain gap modality between visible and invisible spectrum, they proposed a \textit{Relational Graph-structured Module} (RGM) focused on facial relational information.
-Their graph RGM performed relation modeling from node vectors that represent facial components such as lips, nose and chin.
+Therefore, to bridge the domain gap between visible and invisible spectrum, they proposed a \textit{Relational Graph-structured Module} (RGM) focused on facial relational information.
+Their graph RGM performed relational modeling from node vectors that represent facial components such as lips, nose and chin.
 They also performed recalibration by considering global node correlation via \textit{Node Attention Unit} (NAU) to focus on the more informative nodes arising from the relation-based propagation.
-Furthermore, they suggested a novel conditional-margin loss function \textit{C-Softmax} for efficient projection learning on the common latent space of the embedding vector that uses the inter-class margin adaptively.
+Furthermore, they suggested a novel conditional-margin loss function \textit{C-Softmax} for efficient projection learning on the common latent space of the embedding vector that adaptively uses the inter-class margin.